britannic/EdgeMax/blacklist/README.md

     - Task scheduler update interval is now every 6 hours, as some of the sources change hourly (configure interval using "set system task-scheduler task update_blacklists interval"
     - Status line retains previous downloads for more detail
 ---
-* Version 3.12: Fixed bug reported by @soehest﻿ where certain FQDNs were being rejected by the stream processor.
+* v3.12: Fixed bug reported by @soehest﻿ where certain FQDNs were being rejected by the stream processor.
 ---
-* Version 3.10: Now supports https:// source URLs and improved regex handling in the stream processing engine.
+* v3.10: Now supports https:// source URLs and improved regex handling in the stream processing engine.
 ---
-* Version 3.00: No longer requires regex strings, just the line prefix/preamble before the hostname in the download.
+* v3.00: No longer requires regex strings, just the line prefix/preamble before the hostname in the download.
 If a version of ADBlock was installed previously, you will need to select option 2 to remove it and then install this version.
 This is necessary to ensure the configure paths are correctly set up for the new prefix option which replaces the regex string.
 ---

 ## Post Installation